Social Media & Electronic Comms Policy

 • not contain any personal information, other than necessary basic contact details

-• will be moderated by the Clerk to the Parish Council with support by limited Councillor input as required by the Clerk;
+• will be moderated by the Clerk to the Council with support by limited Councillor input as required by the Clerk;

 • will not be used for the dissemination of any political